-The Nx Series offers a space-saving profile that’s easy to install while accommodating limited floor space.
+The Nx Series offers a space-saving profile that’s easy to install while accommodating for limited floor space.
 The integrated separator, MPV and thermostatic valve reduce connections by up to 90% -- meaning fewer opportunities for leaks.
-The Nx series also comes in variable speed drive for 8-90kw for even more efficiency and energy savings opportunities.
-The FS Curtis Nx SERIES combines efficient operations with outstanding durability..
-The perfect combination for automotive, light industrial, and other applications that require reliable performance in demanding conditions.
+The series also comes in variable speed drive from 8-90kw for even more efficiency and energy saving opportunities.
+The FS-Curtis Nx Series combines efficient operations with outstanding durability, which is the perfect combination for automotive, light industrial, and other applications that require reliable performance in demanding conditions.

 Learn more about this Plant Engineering 2015 & 2016 Product of the Year http://us.fscurtis.com/product-catego...

-The mission of FS Curtis has always been about the people.
-Some Companies are founded on hard work Others Are Founded on Ideals FS Curtis was founded on Both FS Curtis the best in reciprocating, rotary, and oil-free compressors.
-Assembled in St. Louis since 1854
+The mission of FS-Curtis has always been about the people.
+Some Companies are founded on hard work others are founded on ideals.
+FS-Curtis was founded on both.
+FS-Curtis is the best in reciprocating, rotary, and oil-free compressors.
+Assembled in St. Louis since 1854.

 Compressed Air is an integral part of the Fabricated Metals Industry.
 Premier Tool Grinding manufacturer of carbide cutting tools uses our NxB22 along with our RNE Dryer and CF Filtration system.
 See how we assist companies like Premier Tool in the Fabricated Metals Industry.

 Many processes and applications continue to use inefficient devices to deliver the compressed air, and many companies fail to recognize the simple implementation and significant payoff of improving compressed air efficiency.

 Improving compressed air efficiency, or saving more of your compressed air capacity by minimizing compressed air demand, can be realized by following some simple procedures.
 Though there are many actions that can be taken to further improve compressed air efficiency, some simple and effective steps can be put to action quickly.